dcrstudio/dcr-cms/docs/content-modeling.md

 <br/>

 ## Content entries
-Once you defined your application content types, **add as many content entries as you need**.
+A content entry can be considered an instance of a content type and you can **add as many content entries as you need**.

 <br/>

 ## File structure
-Content in the destination git Repository will follow this structure.
+Content in the destination git Repository will initially follow the structure proposed below.
+This structure also be overriden using the `GIT_CONTENT_TYPES_FOLDER` and `GIT_CONTENT_FOLDER` environment variables.

     . # default root folder